‘Days of Our Lives’ Spoilers for Week April 17-21: John Returns, Chad Wants Abigail Back, Gabi Has A New Love?

 Abigail is determined to be independent and takes steps to create a life where she will be self-sufficient.
 Could she be job-hunting?

-Chad is determined to show Abigail that he is committed to them as a couple and pulls out all the stops to impress her.
+Eric reassures Jennifer, and Chad is determined to show Abigail that he is committed to them as a couple and pulls out all the stops to impress her.

 Kate, who does not want Chad and Abigail together, sees Dario with Abigail.

-Eli is still upset with Gabi about the confrontation that took place between her and Julie, and that his grandmother landed up in hospital because of it.
+Eli is still upset with Gabi about the confrontation that took place between her and Julie, and that his grandmother landed up in the hospital because of it.

 [Featured Image by Cooper Neill/Getty Images]